xanf-code/whats_you/README.md

 ![alt text](resources/main.png "Banner")

-WhatsYou is a all in one Data Privacy and Education App which allows ou to see all of your Private data that is available Online to the Public.
+WhatsYou is a all in one Data Privacy and Education App which allows you to see all of your Private data that is available Online to the Public.
 Watch Demo Video on Youtube : (https://youtu.be/VxLxu1kqZMg)

 ## Playstore: (Releasing Soon...)